codevibe-de/kotlin-training/src/main/kotlin/exrc/chpt_030/030_EXERCISES_en.md

 Then write a class `DelegatingTask`, which receives another `Runnable` instance as an additional constructor parameter.

-The `DelegatingTask.run()` function simply delegates to that Runnable instance -- "don't work late, delegate!" :)
+The `DelegatingTask.run()` function simply delegates to that Runnable instance ("don't work late, delegate!" :)

 ## i) Abstract zoology with interfaces